AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 To create a hard link in Linux, we use the `ln` command and supply the `-P` flag (for "physical").
 Take a look:

-{% include posts/picture.html img="hard-link" alt="Creating a hard link." %}
+{% include posts/picture.html img="hard-link" ext="JPG" alt="Creating a hard link." %}

 Notice that both files are 13 bytes in size, have the same inode number, have the same permissions, and have a link count of 2.
 There are two links to the original file: the first one we created, and the hard link we just created manually.

 Unlike a soft link, a hard link will not rot if we change the original file's name or move it to a different directory.
 It also will not rot if we *delete* the original file.
 Below is an example of the latter:

-{% include posts/picture.html img="hard-links-dont-rot" alt="Hard links don't rot when the original file is renamed or deleted." %}
+{% include posts/picture.html img="hard-links-dont-rot" ext="JPG" alt="Hard links don't rot when the original file is renamed or deleted." %}

 > **Exercise**: Delete the original file, and `cat` the hard link.
 What do you expect to see?

 If we think back to what "deleting" a file really means, this should make sense: A file is not truly deleted until its link count reaches zero.
 In this case, creating a hard link for the file increments our link count to 2.
 When we delete the original, the link count goes down to 1.
 Only if we now delete the hard link will the file truly "disappear" from our directory:

-{% include posts/picture.html img="delete-hard-link" alt="Deleting a hard link." %}
+{% include posts/picture.html img="delete-hard-link" ext="JPG" alt="Deleting a hard link." %}

 {% include linkedHeading.html heading="How to Create a File Link in Windows" level=2 %}